shelmangroup/github-rulla-nycklar/README.md

 - Create service account
 - Get Service Account key
-- Assigt `Service Account Key Admin` in all projects that need to have keys rotated
+- Assign `Service Account Key Admin` in all projects that need to have keys rotated

 ###### Create a github repo that can host the github action